 What is Data Observability?

-In the simplest terms, data observability refers to an enterprise’s ability to monitor data throughout its lifecycle.
+In the simplest terms, data observability refers to an enterprise’s ability to monitor data along its lifecycle.

-From the moment customer or revenue data is gathered via CRM, email, calendar, contacts, chat, etc – effective data observability allows end-users to see it, manage it, pinpoint issues with it, and ensure its ultimate quality.
+From the moment customer or revenue data is gathered via CRM, email, calendar, contacts, chat, etc. – effective data observability allows end-users to see it, manage it, pinpoint issues with the data to improve and ensure its high level of quality and relevance

-Data observability tools also help IT and operations stakeholders to better understand, govern, and leverage customer data throughout its lifecycle.
-Like end-users, admins have a vested interest in data quality, but from a systemic perspective with concerns about data flow, distribution, security, and compliance.
+Data observability tools help IT and operations stakeholders to better understand, govern, and leverage customer data throughout its full and renewing lifecycle.
+Like end-users, admins have a vested interest in data quality, but from a systems and process perspective, with concerns about data flow, distribution, security, and compliance.
 When IT and operations teams can keep tabs on the data’s journey through the enterprise, they’re empowered to intervene early—before inconsistencies and substandard use patterns can taint the quality of the data end-users receive.

 When embraced as a practice, data observability allows an enterprise to evaluate data throughout its lifetime for:

-• Freshness.
-Data’s value is often directly correlated to its recency.
+Data’s value is often directly correlated to its recency and relevancy.
 Data observability tools help organizations confirm that data is up-to-date—and that it’s being updated over time to ensure relevance and timeliness as it migrates throughout the enterprise.

-• Distribution.
-Outlying data values can result from unusual circumstances, but they can also signify inaccuracies and process/capture issues.
+Outlying data values can result from unusual circumstances.
+They can also signify inaccuracies and process/capture issues that can go unnoticed.
 Data observability tools allow the enterprise to automatically surface, verify, and, if necessary, resolve unexpected variations before they adversely impact data quality.

-• Volume.
 By raising red flags when data assets are incomplete (e.g., do they contain the correct number of rows and columns?), data observancy tools trigger closer evaluation to isolate discrepancies and investigate their root causes.
-Monitoring data volume creates higher data quality for end-users and helps to ensure the consistency of data intake efforts—ultimately preventing downstream data quality issues.
+Monitoring data volume creates higher data quality for end-users and helps to ensure the consistency of data intake and transfer efforts—ultimately preventing downstream data quality issues.

-• Schema.
-Auditing changes to data table organization is a critical piece of data hygiene.
+Auditing changes to data tables is a critical piece of data hygiene.
 With forward-thinking approaches to data observability, changes are highlighted—potentially revealing broken data that can lead to data compromise or lost access to critical data points.

 How Data Observability Prevents Small Data Issues Before They Grow